Get

 Final Thoughts

 There are a number of conditions that may cause sores around your cat’s mouth, all of which warrant a visit to the vet.
 Although most of these diseases are relatively mild, they can deteriorate rapidly if they become infected.
-The potential risk of squamous cell carcinoma is another important reason why you should always consult your vet if you notice any lumps, bumps, ulcers, or sores on your cat’s face or the rest of their body.
+The potential risk of squamous cell carcinoma is another important reason why you should always consult a vet if you notice any lumps, bumps, ulcers, or sores on your cat’s face or the rest of their body.

 See also: